-Nominally, there is a factor of four improvement in the spatial resolution of the ABI over today's GOES imager.
-Not only are certain features better resolved, such as cloud edges, but there are many phenomena it will be possible to monitor in the future.
+Nominally, there is a factor of four improvement in the spatial resolutions of the ABI over today's GOES imager.
+This means not only are certain features better resolved, say cloud edges, but there are many phenomena that can not be monitored.
 One such example is the finer resolution 'rings' associated with rapidly developing convection.
-In general, these cannot be detected with the current GOES imagers.
+In general, these can not be detected with the current GOES imagers.

 Figure 24.
 Example of the current GOES spatial resolution (left panel) and that expected from the ABI (right panel).
-The band shown here is the longwave infrared window.
+The band shown here is the infrared window.